 The Fund invests primarily in church loans and should not be considered a liquid investment.
-The fund also invests in mortgage-backed securities.
+The Fund also invests in mortgage-backed securities.
 The value of the Fund is influenced by factors impacting the overall market, debt securities in particular, and specific issues.
 The Fund may incur losses due to investments that do not perform as anticipated by the investment adviser.
 The Fund is a newly-organized and non-diversified closed end interval fund.

 Church loans are mortgages taken out by non-profit organizations with a Christian mission, or bonds issued by these organizations.
 They are typically not listed on any national securities exchange and no active trading market exists for them.
 Church loans are primarily backed by real estate and are vulnerable to factors that affect the real estate market.
 Default risk is the risk that a borrower will not be able to make principal and interest payments in which case the value of the Fund may be negatively affected.
 There are many factors specific to churches that may impact a borrower’s finances and its ability to make payments.